MusicPlayerDaemon/MPD/doc/user.rst

        setting can reduce the database size and :program:`MPD`'s memory usage by omitting unused tags.
 By default, all tags but comment are enabled.
 The special value "none" disables all tags.

+       If the setting starts with ``+`` or ``-``, then the following tags will be added or remoted to/from the current set of tags.
+       This example just enables the "comment" tag without disabling all the other supported tags

+         metadata_to_use "+comment"

        Section :ref:`tags` contains a list of supported tags.

 The State File
 ~~~~~~~~~~~~~~